GiggleLiu/tutorial-tensornetwork/notes/tnet.typ

 │  └─ bc
 └─ cd
 ```

-The return type is a `NestedEinsum` object, which performs a two step contraction.
-The first step is to contract the first two input tensors, and the second step is to contract the result with the third tensor.
-The time complexity is significantly reduced.
+The resulting `NestedEinsum` object represents a structured two-step contraction: first computing the intermediate tensor from the first two inputs, then contracting this result with the third tensor.
+This explicit ordering achieves dramatic complexity reduction:

 ```julia
 julia> contraction_complexity(nested_code, label_sizes)